mattermost/docs/source/onboard/ad-ldap.rst

 There are three AD/LDAP attributes that apear to be similar but serve a different purpose:

 1. **Username Attribute:** Used within the Mattermost user interface to identify and mention users.
 For example, if **Username Attribute** is set to ``john.smith``, a user typing ``@john`` will see ``@john.smith`` in their autocomplete options and posting a message with ``@john.smith`` will send a notification to that user that they’ve been mentioned.
 2. **ID Attribute:** Used as the unique identifier in Mattermost.
 It should be an AD/LDAP attribute with a value that does not change, such as ``ObjectGUID``.
 If a user's ID attribute changes, it will create a new Mattermost account unassociated with their old one.
-If you need to change this field after users have already logged in, use the `mattermost ldap idmigrate mmctl tool </manage/mmctl-command-line-tool.html#mmctl-ldap-idmigrate>`__.
+If you need to change this field after users have already logged in, use the :ref:`mattermost ldap idmigrate mmctl tool <manage/mmctl-command-line-tool:mmctl ldap idmigrate>`.
 3. **Login ID Attribute:** The attribute in the AD/LDAP server used to log in to Mattermost.
 Normally this attribute is the same as the **Username Attribute** field above, or another field that users can easily remember.

 How do I deactivate users?